Log Home Logs: All You Need to Know

 A 10 – 12 inch diameter log is ideal.

-The way that you stack your logs will also have an effect on the number you will need, as will whether you intend to use them for internal walls.
-Remember to take all this into consideration.
+The way that you stack your logs will also affect the number you will need, as will whether you intend to use them for internal walls.
+Remember to consider all this.

 Let’s use a 20 x 24ft log cabin as a working example.